 The Ballad of Songbirds and Snakes Movie

-For simplicity, in the descriptions below, I’ve listed the Hunger Games books in order of publication.
+For simplicity, in the descriptions below, I’ve listed The Hunger Games books in order of publication.
+If you have never read this series before, the below summaries will contain spoilers

 1. The Hunger Games